 I did not exude a typical adolescence, assuming obedience is still strange for a teenager.
 Though, my tarnishing fault was a lack of interest to call my parents when they did not know where to find me.
 I began to contemplate what my father would have done in my place, juxtaposing hypothetical compositions with personal reasoning.

 In turn, I began to document my thought life, hoping to one day share with my future children the things I was concerned with at their age.
-To share a collection of stories played out in real time.
+To share a collection of stories played out in real-time.
 When speaking of being in high school, I was actually in high school.
 When questions of the future appear, hindsight was not available.

 Perhaps a whimsical notion but it was an idea I could not shake.

 What began as poems led to a bit of prose, and gradually more personal matters were included.
 This compendium has grown with me.
-As you read you will see me mature, by the subjects I choose to depict and the words I use to do so.
+As you read you will see me mature, through the subjects I choose to depict and the words I use to do so.